Copyright for teachers

 - Linking to articles, books, or book chapters is always allowed, provided that these are legally obtainable.
-We advise you to use linking rather than to place a pdf file in Blackboard.
+We advise you to use linking rather than to place a pdf file in Brightspace.
 A link is not considered to be equal to an extract and therefore the Reader Agreement does not apply to linking.
 You can read more about how to link on this dedicated page.

 - Use licensed materials form Leiden University’s Digital Library: a number of publishers permit articles or chapters to be included in printed or digital readers for the purposes of education.
 The module Usage regulations licensed e-resources indicates the publishers policy.

-- Open Access publications that have been published with a Creative Commons-license can be used in Blackboard without any costs.
+- Open Access publications that have been published with a Creative Commons-license can be used in Brightspace without any costs.
 By applying a Creative Commons-license, the author explicitly allows reuse, sometimes under certain conditions.
 These conditions are specified in the version of the Creative Commons-license.
 You should always give credit, attribution, to the original author.
 You can also use the search facility on the Creative Commons website to search for sources that are free of copyright: these can be texts, images, but also music and video.

 - Raw government publications and case law are exempted from copyright.
 This applies to case law in its original form, as it was made available by the court.
 Therefore, this does not apply to verdicts collected and published by a publisher.
-The legislation has the same status: only legislation from the Staatscourant, the Staatsblad, and the Tractatenblad can be freely copied in Blackboard.
+The legislation has the same status: only legislation from the Staatscourant, the Staatsblad, and the Tractatenblad can be freely copied in Brightspace.

 If you can not reuse the material without costs and you have no alternative available free of charge, then we advise you to include the material in a course pack.
 Copyright costs for re-use are included in the selling price for both digital and printed course packs, that are ordered through Reader Online; these costs will not be charged to Leiden University.
-If this option is not available to you, you can use an extract of the work, thereby using the text (for instance as a pdf file) in Blackboard.
+If this option is not available to you, you can use an extract of the work, thereby using the text (for instance as a pdf file) in Brightspace.
 Short and medium sized extracts are covered by the Easy Access Agreement with Stichting UvO.

 Even though there is no need to ask for permission in the case of short extracts, we still recommend you use the four options mentioned above, if this is at all possible.
 Please keep in mind that Leiden University does pay in the end as part of a pre-arranged payment scheme.
 Part of the Easy Access Agreement between UvO (then PRO) and VSNU is a provision requiring us to decrease the number of extracts with 5% each year.
 Failure to comply will lead to fines for the universities.